-Andy Murray has advertised the Head Radical (currently the HEAD Graphene XT Radical Pro) series for many years, sort of as the successor of André Agassi.
-Little do most people know that he actually plays with a 20-year-old racquet in a different string pattern, namely the legendary Head Pro Tour 630 made popular among other by Thomas Muster.
-I did play with the Head Pro Tour 630 myself for a while, but wanted a 16×19 string pattern and finding a so called pro stock racquet of Murray’s mold is close to impossible and very expensive.
+Andy Murray has advertised the Head Radical series for many years, sort of as the successor to André Agassi.
+Little do most people know that he actually plays with a 20-year-old racquet in a different string pattern, namely the legendary Head Pro Tour 630 made popular by Thomas Muster and Gustavo Kuerten.
+I did play with the Head Pro Tour 630 myself for a while, but wanted a 16×19 string pattern and finding a so-called pro stock racquet of Murray’s mold is close to impossible and very expensive.

 Here are the specs of Andy Murray’s tennis racquet: